hardillb/node-red-alexa-home-skill-web/docs/getting-started.rst

 **********
 Getting Started
 **********
+ .. warning:: Do not try and connect your Node-RED instance to the service before you have verified your account.

 Before you can use this service with Alexa or Google Home you need to:

 1. Create an account via `https://red.cb-net.co.uk/new-user. <https://red.cb-net.co.uk/new-user>`_